 All ACT portions of one ACT testing date are used for the composite score – West Liberty University does not super-score.
 The SAT scores are based off of the ERW and Math portions only beginning with the March 2016 tests.
 West Liberty will convert any “old SAT tests scores” that were taking prior to the March 2016 tests.
 West Liberty University does not calculate the Optional Writing portion of the test.

-To maintain a scholarship, a student must complete 30 undergraduate hours in the Academic Year each year, earn a 3.25 cumulative GPA and meet all SAP requirements.
-If you are receiving an Undergraduate Scholarship, it can only be applied towards tuition and fees.
+To maintain a scholarship, a student must earn 30 undergraduate hours in the academic year each year, earn a 3.25 cumulative GPA and meet all SAP requirements.
+If you are receiving an Undergraduate Scholarship, it can only be applied towards tuition and certain fees.
 It cannot be applied to any other charges.
 It may be canceled or reduced if you receive any other tuition based award.
 If your award contains a “Housing Scholarship,” you can only receive this if you live in a campus owned residence hall.
 It cannot be applied to any other charges.
 It may be canceled or reduced if you receive any other housing award.

 University Scholarship – Transfers

 Offered to first-time transfer students (previous West Liberty Students not eligible) with a minimum college grade point average of a 3.25 (on a 4.0 scale).
 The scholarship will be $2000 per year renewable for up to three years.
 Student must complete 30 hours in the academic year, maintain a 3.25 GPA and meet all SAP requirements for renewal.